-How an established jewelry brand hacked it’s online growth.
+The hack an established jewelry brand in the offline world used to boost its online growth.
 Hint?
 A combo of its data and attentivity.

 As marketers and salespeople, once we’ve caught our audience’s attention and penetrated their minds, we move to hunt for compelling events that would lead to an actual sale.